dart-lang/site-www/src/_guides/language/evolution.md

 Language versioning becomes important on the rare occasions when Dart introduces an incompatible feature like [null safety][].
 When Dart introduces a breaking change, code that did compile might no longer compile.
-Language versioning allows you to maintain compatibility by configuring each library's language version.
+Language versioning allows you to set each library's language version to maintain compatibility.

 In the case of null safety, Dart SDKs 2.12 through 2.19 allowed you to _choose_ to update your code to use null safety.
 Dart uses language versioning to permit non-null-safe code to run alongside null-safe code.
 This decision enabled migration from non-null-safe to null-safe code.
-To check out an example of how an app or package can migrate to a new language version with an incompatible feature, check out [Migrating to null safety](/null-safety/migration-guide).
+To review an example of how an app or package can migrate to a new language version with an incompatible feature, check out [Migrating to null safety](/null-safety/migration-guide).

-Each package has a default language version, equal to the `<major>.<minor>` part of the **lower SDK constraint** in the pubspec.
+Each package has a default language version equal to the **lower bound of the SDK constraint** in the `pubspec.yaml` file.

-**For example:** the following entry in a `pubspec.yaml` file indicates that this package uses the Dart 2.18 language version.
+**For example:** The following entry in a `pubspec.yaml` file indicates that this package uses the Dart 2.18 language version or later.

 ```yaml
 environment:
   sdk: '>=2.18.0 <3.0.0'
 ```

 ### Language version numbers

-Dart language versions follow semantic versioning with a major version number and a minor version number.
+Dart formats its language versions as two numbers separated with a period.
+It reads as a major version number and a minor version number.
+Though this appears to follow semantic versioning, it does not.
+Minor version numbers might introduce breaking changes.

-Dart language versions can include a patch number.
+Dart releases might append a patch number to a language version.
 Patches should not change the language except for bug fixes.
-To illustrate: Dart 2.18.3 serves as the latest release of the Dart 2.18 SDK.
+To illustrate: Dart 2.18.3 serves as the latest release of the Dart 2.18 SDK language version.

 Each Dart SDK supports all of the language versions within its major version number.
 That means that Dart SDK 2.18.3 supports language versions 2.0 through 2.18 inclusive, but not Dart 1.x.

 Deriving the language version from the SDK version implies the following:

 * Whenever a minor version of the SDK ships, a new language version appears.
-  In practice, many of these language versions function in a very similar manner to previous versions with full compatibility.
+  In practice, many of these language versions work in a very similar manner to previous versions and have with full compatibility between them.
-  For example, the Dart 2.9 language works much like the Dart 2.8 language.
+  For example: The Dart 2.9 language works much like the Dart 2.8 language.

-* When a patch version of the SDK ships, it cannot introduce any language features.
+* When a patch release of the SDK ships, it cannot introduce new language features.
-  For example, because 2.18.3 belongs to language version 2.18, it must remain compatible with 2.18.1 and 2.18.0.
+  For example: The 2.18.3 release _remains_ language version 2.18.
+  It must remain compatible with 2.18.2, 2.18.1, and 2.18.0.

 ### Per-library language version selection

 By default, every Dart file in a package uses the same language version.
 Dart identifies the default language version as the lower-bound of the SDK constraint specified in the `pubspec.yaml` file.
 Sometimes, a Dart file might need to use an older language version.
 For example, you might not be able to migrate all the files in a package